danjhd/cfn101-workshop/workshop/content/10-introduction/100-workshop-duration.md

 {{% /notice %}}

 {{% notice tip %}}
 You can enable the [AWS Cost and Usage Report](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-reports-gettingstarted-turnonreports.html) to track costs associated with the workshop.
 This report delivers billing metrics to an S3 bucket in your account.
-It provides cost estimates based on usage throughout each month, and finalizes the data at the end of the month.
+It provides cost estimates based on usage throughout each month and finalizes the data at the end of the month.
 For more information about the report, see the [AWS documentation](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-reports-costusage.html).
+{{% /notice %}}